 Chocolate & Frozen Treats

-Coffee Halvah Chip Ice Cream
+Coffee Halva Chocolate Chip Ice Cream

 Vegan Truffles

-Vegan Tahini Hot Fudge Sauce
+Salted Tahini Hot Fudge Sauce {vegan}

 Wishing everyone a Happy Passover, Gut Yontif, and Chag Sameach!

-*Bojon appétit!
-For more Bojon Gourmet in your life, follow along on Instagram, Facebook, or Pinterest, purchase my gluten-free cookbook Alternative Baker, or subscribe to receive new posts via email.
+Bojon appétit!
+For more Bojon Gourmet in your life, follow along on Instagram, YouTube, Facebook, or Pinterest, purchase my gluten-free cookbook Alternative Baker, or subscribe to receive new posts via email.
 And if you make one of these passover dessert recipes, I’d love to know.
-Leave a comment and rating below, and tag your Instagram snaps @The_Bojon_Gourmet and #bojongourmet.*
+Leave a comment and rating below, and tag your Instagram snaps @The_Bojon_Gourmet and #bojongourmet.

 Print Recipe Pin RecipeIngredients